 Morpheus Labs has been largely transparent with regards to its token and finance distribution plans during and after its token offering.
 The company also released a technical roadmap for the platform’s development ranging from the third quarter of 2017, all the way to sometime in 2019.
 Complete commercialization and user experience enhancement of the platform, for instance, is expected to be completed by the end of 2018.
 In the future, that is, 2019 and beyond, Morpheus Labs will explore the possibility of interoperability between several different blockchains.

 A large part of the Morpheus Labs team is based out of the South East Asia region.
 In 2017, the blockchain startup received an official endorsement by SGInnnovate, an initiative by the Singapore government.
-Morpheus is also supported by a host of other organizations, including the Singapore Fintech Association, Snap Innovations and IPI Singapore.Opinions expressed here by Contributors are their own.
+Morpheus is also supported by a host of other organizations, including the Singapore Fintech Association, Snap Innovations and IPI Singapore.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.